wpstack/wpstack.github.io/homepage.md

 **There're some rules in this workflow**:

   - Source code is maintained in a Git server and database is maintained in a production server.
 After source code and database has been built successfully, they should be shipped to staging server automatically.
-Many [CI](https://en.wikipedia.org/wiki/Continuous_integration) containers help to do that, such as [Jenkins](https://jenkins.io), [Dockers](https://www.docker.com) or [Travis](https://travis-ci.org)...
+Many [CI](https://en.wikipedia.org/wiki/Continuous_integration) containers help to do that, such as [Jenkins](https://jenkins.io), [Travis](https://travis-ci.org)...
   - From dev to production, source code should always go up (push) and database should always go down (pull).
 This process is to make sure that we always deliver latest version of code and use latest version of database.
   - To avoid mistakes and unwanted delays, dev server should never interact with production server directly.
 The only exception is, because database is always neutral and adaptable, it's fine to push it directly from dev server to production server on the very first time.
   - You must have permission to access the production server.